abdhub/about/README.md

 - Send me a friend's request to my <a href="https://vk.com/shohinus">VK Account</a>
 - Follow me on my <a href="https://www.instagram.com/shohin.abd/">Instagram Account.</a>
 - Connect to my <a href="https://www.linkedin.com/in/shohin-abd/">LinkedIn Account</a> to find out more about me, as well as connection and networking purposes
 - Send me a friend's request to my <a href="https://steamcommunity.com/profiles/76561198390631558//">Steam Account</a> only for cooperative gaming.
-In addition I'm limited to Windows PC gaming because I'm MacOS user.
+Just to let you know, I'm limited to Windows PC gaming because I'm MacOS user.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=abdhub&show_icons=true)
 <br>